 If you’re pregnant, you may have already started thinking about breastfeeding.
 You may even have a breastfeeding plan in place.
 But if you’re considering buying a breast pump while you’re pregnant or adding it to your registry, our advice is to wait.

 There is comfort in feeling prepared.
-However, it’s tough to know what you need before baby arrives.
-There are so many variables that make your breastfeeding experience unique and you won’t know the answers until after you hold your precious bundle in your arms.
+However, it’s tough to know what you need before your baby arrives.
+There are so many variables that will make your breastfeeding experience unique, and you won’t know the answers until after you hold your precious bundle in your arms.
 What if you have breastfeeding challenges and need a hospital grade pump for an extended time?
 What if your baby refuses the bottle no matter what you try?
 The choices can be quite overwhelming: single, double, manual, electric, hospital grade, etc.

 Here are a few things to consider when determining what type of breast pump to buy: